realm/jazzy/README.md

 There are a few limitations:
 - File names must be unique from source files.
 - Readme should be specified separately using the `readme` option.

+You can link to a guide from other guides or doc comments using the name of the page as it appears in the site.
+For example, to link to the guide generated from a file called `My Guide.md` you would write \`My Guide\`.

 ### Section description abstracts